jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 1. Practice hard for 20 minutes.
 2. Take a short break, noting any observations.
 Shake things out, stretch.
-3. Go back to step 1, and work on *something different* (don't repeat anything you practiced in this session).
+3. Go back to step 1, and work on *something different*.
+You can repeat 20-minute chunks, but they should be spaced out during the day (see :ref:`repeating_chunks` below).

 .. note:: Practice as long as you want to, but be sure to break it into these 20-minute chunks.
 This is key.